Snowden, PRISM, and Surveillance: an Aftermath

 The success of the USA Freedom Act gave privacy advocates reason to cheer, but they remain wary.

-While the law effectively eliminated the statutory provision used by the NSA to justify its bulk metadata collection program, ending one type of domestic surveillance, there are other laws that still allow for domestic surveillance.
+While the law effectively eliminated the statutory provision used by the NSA to justify its bulk metadata collection program, ending one type of domestic surveillance, other laws still allow for domestic surveillance.

 In a recent positive development, a federal court sided with Microsoft in its refusal to comply with an FBI subpoena for communications records stored on servers in Ireland.